Tearoom KANKYUAN Kyoto rehearsal hall

 Originally at this site there was a tea room called the Ippoan (One Path Hall) designed by Jikisai the 7th.
 However, the next Grand Master, Ittotsusai renovated it and renamed it the Hanpoan (Half Jewel Hall).
 This tea room was destroyed in the great fire of 1854.
 The present four-and-a-half mat Hanpoan was desgned by Isshisai the 11th.

-Alcove and host’s place of Hanpoan Alcove and host’s place of Hanpoan
+半宝庵の床と点前座Alcove and host’s place of Hanpoan

 It has a deep square alcove and a central pillar along the eastern wall.
 The formal entrance from the garden into this room is in the southern wall.
 It is unusually large and requires two doors to cover it, but when these doors are removed, a wide vista of the garden can be enjoyed from inside the room.

-Garden leading to Kansuien Garden leading to Kansuien
+環翠園前露地Garden leading to Kansuien

 The Kansuien (Surrounding Green Garden) is eight mats in size, but the alcove occupies one entire mat along the western wall.
 This room is adjoined by a six-mat room to the north and another long, narrow three-mat room, the Saya-no-ma (Sword Sheath Room) to the east.
 The Kansuien was originally designed by Jikisai the 7th, in the 18th century for the Yagura family, who were wealthy merchants serving the feudal lords of Fukushima prefecture.
 In the late 19th century, Isshisai the 11th, had this tea room dismantled and reconstructed at the present location.
 He added the Saya-no-ma at the same time.

-Alcove and host's entrance of Kansuien Alcove and host's entrance of Kansuien
+環翠園の床と茶道口Alcove and host's entrance of Kansuien

-Eastern garden of Kansuien Eastern garden of Kansuien
+空堀Eastern garden of Kansuien

 This small three-and-three-fourths mat tea room is called the Gyoshutei (Gliding Boat Hall) because the ceiling of the room is made in the shape of the bottom of a boat.
 The boat-shaped ceiling and the raised window, together with the cool breezes that blow in from the garden remind one vividly of floating down a river.
 This tea room can serve as a passage-way from the Kansuien to the other tea rooms.
 For this reason, it does not have its own entrance from the garden; but because of its informal nature and the features mentioned above, the Gyoshutei can be used in various ways.